-High Intensity Interval Training – HIIT Exercises
+High-Intensity Interval Training – HIIT Exercises

 One of the main issues with long, continuous exercises is retention; people get bored and the perceived effort tends to be higher than shorter, more intense exercise.
 As well, people don’t seem to want to commit an hour or more to longer exercise each day.

-HIIT Training WorkoutsThat is where HIIT training comes in.
-HIIT training workouts consist of short bursts of high intensity intervals of exercise followed by varied periods of low-intensity active rest, or complete rest.
+That is where HIIT training comes in.
+HIIT training workouts consist of short bursts of high-intensity intervals of exercise followed by varying periods of low-intensity active rest, or complete rest.
 HIIT exercises have been shown to elevate the metabolism turning you into a fat-burning machine.